scrabbletank/farhome-rules/rulesdoc.md

 You reduce the number of wounds dealt by the level of resistance.
 For example, _Fire Resistance 1_ reduces all wounds taken from fire damage by 1.

 ##### Vulnerable
-You increase the number of wounds dealt by the level of vulernability.
+You increase the number of wounds dealt by the level of vulnerability.
 For example, _Bludgeoning Vulnerability 1_ increases the wounds taken by bludgeoning attacks by 1.
 If the attack can do damage, but didn't (due to rolling wound dice) a Vulnerable creature still takes the extra damage.

 ## Races